Frequently Asked Questions

-It typically takes 14-21 business days for the NFL Foundation to process Grant award checks.
+Grant checks may take up to 30 business days for the NFL Accounts Payable department to process Grant award checks.

 Due to the high volume of applications we receive for this program, the NFL Foundation can no longer accept faxed documents.
 All required documents must be submitted online through GAMS If you have trouble uploading the documents, please send a message to the NFL Foundation through the messaging system and describe the issue.
 The NFL Foundation administrator will contact you to provide assistance.

 The GAMS password recovery form is available on the “Sign In” page by clicking on the “Forgot Password” link.
 Remember: Your GAMS username and password are both case sensitive.